SharinPix Salesforce CLI Plugin

 Before you begin, ensure that:

-* Salesforce CLI (sf) is installed
+* [Salesforce CLI](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm) (`sf`) is installed

-* You have access to a Salesforce org (Sandbox, UAT, or Production)
+* You have access to a Salesforce org

-* Your Salesforce user has access to SharinPix features (Forms and Permissions)
+* Your Salesforce user has access to SharinPix features

 {% endhint %}

-### Install the Plugin
+### Install the SharinPix Salesforce CLI Plugin

 ```bash

-sf plugins install @sharinpix/sharinpix-sf-plugin
+sf plugins install @sharinpix/sharinpix-sf-cli

 ```